Wilh. Wilhelmsen: History

 In 1861, the company was founded by (Morten) Wilhelm Wilhelmsen in the town of Tønsberg, Norway.
 During the next two decades, Wilhelmsen's fleet increased with an average of one ship per year and by 1886 Wilhelmsen was Tønsberg's largest shipowner.

 In 1886, Wilhelmsen's eldest son, Halfdan Wilhelmsen joined the firm and was instrumental in the company's move from sail ships to its first steamship.
 In late 1887, the company acquired the 1,800-ton freighter, Talabot.
 The steamship was a profitable investment for the Wilhelmsens and the letter "T" became synonymous with the company's naming tradition for its vessels.

 In 1890, Halfdan Wilhelmsen laid the basis of the company's core business - liner trades.
 In 1911 NAAL (The Norwegian Africa and Australia Line) was established.

 A turning point in the expansion of the Roll-on/roll-off operations was the full acquisition in November 1995 of NAL (Norwegian America Line) and its 7 Car Carriers.

 NAL also owned a 70% stake in NOSAC (Norwegian Specialised Autocarcarriers), already in partnership with Wilh.
 Wilhelmsen Line, that was owning the remaining 30% share.

 At that time, NAL was facing a cargo volume downturn and an overall profits reduction, that made register lower than expected financial results in 1994-1995.

 However the NOSAC takeover was fundamental not only to increase the fleet of nearly further 20 Car Carrier vessels, but also to fully step into the Korean market, where the company was previously awarded Kia Motors contract to ship cars from South Korea to United States, from 1996 to 1998.

 Wilhelmsen family

 The company's owners, the Wilhelmsen family, are descended from Wilhelm Zachariassen Holst (ca. 1732–1807), who worked at Vallø saltverk.
 His great-grandson was shipping magnate (Morten) Wilhelm Wilhelmsen (1839–1910), the founder of Wilh.
 Wilhelmsen.
 He was the father of ship-owner Halfdan Wilhelmsen (1864–1923), factory owner Finn Wilhelmsen (1867–1951), ship-owner Wilhelm Wilhelmsen (1872–1955) and businessman Axel Wilhelmsen (1881–1957).

 Halfdan Wilhelmsen was the father of Mistress of the Robes Else Werring (1905–89), married to ship-owner Niels Roth Heyerdahl Werring (1897–1990).
 Wilhelm Wilhelmsen (1872) was the father of ship-owner Tom Wilhelmsen (1911–78), who was the father of the owners of the Wilh.
-Wilhelmsen company: Morten Wilhelm Wilhelmsen (1937-2020), Cecilie Paus (born 1943) and Helen Juell (born 1947).
+Wilhelmsen company: Morten Wilhelm Wilhelmsen (1937–2020), Cecilie Paus (born 1943) and Helen Juell (born 1947).
 Cecilie Paus is the mother of fashion designer Pontine Paus and of Olympia Paus, wife of Alexander Nix.

+1989 Partnair Crash

+In September 1989, Partnair Flight 394 crashed en route to the christening ceremony for a new ship in Hamburg.
+The flight had been chartered by the shipping company.
+50 employees were killed, including the top two levels of management.